Virtual Bush Poetry Comp - Ends 30th September

 The Place of Australian Bush Poetry in literature

-Contemporary Australian Bush Poetry is a vibrant and evolving field, maintaining its relevance by engaging with the realities of today’s urban Australia while preserving its historical roots in the ethos and environment of the bush.
+Contemporary Australian Bush Poetry is a vibrant and evolving field, maintaining its relevance by engaging with the realities of today’s urban Australia while preserving its historical roots in the ethos and environment of the greater Australian landscape.

 Sign up now